softcite/software-mentions/README.md

 To exploit the Softcite software mention recognition service efficiently (concurrent calls) and robustly, a Python client is available [here](https://github.com/softcite/software_mentions_client).

+If you want to process a directory of PDF and/or XML documents, this is the best and simplest solution: deploy a Dokcer image of the server and use this client.

+## Tutorial

+A tutorial is available at https://github.com/softcite/tutorials/blob/master/process_all_of_plos.md describing how to process the "All of PLOS" collection, step by step.
+You can apply the same approach for any collection of XML or PDF scientific articles.

 ## JSON format for the extracted software mention

 The resulting software mention extractions include many attributes and information.
 These extractions follow the [JSON format documented on this page](https://github.com/ourresearch/software-mentions/blob/master/doc/annotation_schema.md).

+## Softcite software mention extraction from the CORD-19 publications

+This dataset is the result of the extraction of software mentions from the set of publications of the CORD-19 corpus (https://allenai.org/data/cord-19) by the Softcite software recognizer using SciBERT fine-tuned model: https://zenodo.org/record/5235661

 ## Web API